Health Financial Accounts

 Each account covers different expenses, and some let you contribute tax-free money, while others only allow Blue Cross to contribute, so be sure to know how they work before you enroll in your plan.
 If you know you’re going to have specific medical expenses, you may also want to consider adding a Flexible Spending Account (FSA).

-We recommend reviewing your claims for the last two years, then ask yourself the following questions:
+We recommend reviewing your claims for the last two years, then asking yourself the following questions:

-- Do you have money remaining in your 2020 account that you need to spend before the end of the year?
+- Do you currently have money in a flexible spending account that you need to spend before the end of the year?

-- What are your expected medical expenses for 2021?
+- What are your expected medical expenses for this year?

 Here are some tools and resources to get answers: